One of the main benefits of using WordPress is that you don’t need to have technical skills like editing code to run a successful website.

 (Update to save your settings)

-View your updated post or page and test your script.
+View your post or page.
 The code should have been added to your content where you have specified …

 (What your visitors will see)

-While you are logged into your admin, an ‘Edit Snippet’ button should display below the area where your script has been inserted.
-This allows you to change scripts “on the fly” (this is useful if you need to edit code elements, video sizes, etc.)
+While you are logged into your admin, you should see an ‘Edit Snippet’ button displayed near the area where your code snippet has been added.
+This lets you edit scripts “on the fly” (this is useful if you need to change form parameters, resize graphics, etc.)

-To edit your code, click the Edit Snippet button …
+To update your code, click the Edit Snippet button …

 (Modify scripts “on the fly”!)

-(Edit republish your code to make sitewide changes)
+(Update and republish your code to make global changes)

 For more details, go here}:

-Tip #1: You can export your HTML snippets (and import these into other WordPress sites) using the Tools > Export function …
+Tip #1: With EmbedIt Pro, you can export your HTML snippets (and import these into other WordPress sites) using the Tools > Export function …

-Tip #2 (Advanced Users): EmbedIt Pro also uses WordPress Custom Fields to add code to your content.
+Tip #2 (For Advanced Users): The EmbedIt Pro plugin also uses WordPress Custom Fields to insert code into your content.

-If you know how custom fields work, you can paste your code into a custom field and use a shortcode in your content with the “Custom Field” button.
+If you know how custom fields work in WordPress, you can add your code to a custom field and use a shortcode in your content with the “Custom Field” button.
 This is useful if you want to insert code into a single post without leaving the post editing window.

-(Add shortcodes to your content with custom fields)
+(Embed shortcodes into your content using custom fields)

-Tip #3 – Use WordPress Themes With Drag And Drop Code Adding Page Building Plugins
+Tip #3 – Use Themes With Drag And Drop Code Insertion Page Builders

 Tip #4 – Adding code to the header section of WordPress

-Some applications (e.g. analytics and banner ad tracking tools), however, require code to be added not only to content but also to areas such as headers, footers, etc. (like product download pages, confirmation pages, and so.)
+Some applications (e.g. analytics and ad conversion tracking tools), however, require that code be inserted into content but also to areas like page headers, footers, etc. (like product download pages, confirmation pages, and so.)

-You can find a number of plugins that will allow you to add code to the header section of posts and pages.
-Many of these plugins, however, add code to all posts and pages, not just the ones you want (check the plugin’s settings – some plugins will add code to all pages and then let you turn the code on/off on selected pages).
+You can find a number of plugins that let you add code to headers and footers of your posts and pages.
+Many of these plugins, however, add code to all pages, not just the ones you want (check the plugin’s settings – some plugins will add the code to all pages and then let you turn the code on/off on individual pages or posts).

-If you want to add code or scripts outside of content areas, then you will need to either customize your theme files or use a plugin like the one described below.
+If you need to add code outside of content areas, then you will need to either customize your theme files or use a plugin like the one below.

-The information below is for advanced WordPress users.
-If you need any help adding or removing scripts from your site, please contact a professional WordPress web developer.
+The next section is for advanced users.
+If you need help adding or removing scripts from your site, please contact a professional WordPress web developer.

-The way CJT works is that it allows you to modify your site’s functionality and appearance with custom code blocks that you can assign to individual pages, posts, categories, custom posts, URLs, expressions, and much more!
+The way the plugin works is that it allows you to modify and extend your site’s functionality with custom code blocks that you can assign to individual posts, pages, custom posts, categories, expressions, URLs, and more!

-To view the plugin’s comprehensive documentation, go here:
+To view the plugin’s comprehensive documentation and user manual, go here:

-Note: After activating the plugin, you will be asked to go through a custom installation process to create the plugin’s database tables and activate the plugin’s functionality.
-It’s really simple, just click the ‘Install’ and the plugin will take care of the rest …
+Note: Before using CJT, you will need to install the plugin’s database tables and activate the plugin’s functionality.
+It’s really simple, just click the ‘Install’ button …

 (First-time plugin use requires installing database tables)

-Click on New Code Block to add custom code to your site …
+Click on the New Code Block button to begin adding new code to your site …

-In the ‘Create New Code Block’ window, give your code block a name, select the checkbox to activate it (or leave it unchecked if you don’t want it activated yet), select a “Location Hook” (specify where to insert your code block.
-Options = Header / Footer.), and specify the “Initial Block Position” (specify if the script should be added before or after all other code inside the header or footer.
+In the ‘Create New Code Block’ window, enter a name, select the checkbox to activate it (or leave it unchecked if you don’t want to activate it yet), select a “Location Hook” (specify where to insert your code block.
+Options = Header / Footer.), and select the “Initial Block Position” (this lets you specify whether the script should be added before or after all other code inside the header or footer.
 Options = First Block / Last Block.).
-After selecting your options, click Create …
+Click Create …

 (‘Create New Code Block’ window)